ocaml-community/meta/README.md

    on that repository with commit privileges.
 4. A few changes should be made to the code as soon as possible following repository migration, not necessarily in this order:
-   1. A `.travis.yml` file should be added to the repository and the CI system should be turned on by an administrator.
+   1. A GitHub Actions workflow should be added to the repository and the CI system should be turned on by an administrator.
 Generally, builds should be tried on the latest several versions of OCaml, on both Linux and on MacOS.